Kalin-Konstantinov/react-project/README.md

 ### Guest users

 Guests have access to basic functionality.
-They have access to opne home page, gallery page, every category of recipes and recipe details.
-They cannot create, edit, delete recipes.
+They have access to the home page, gallery page, each category of recipes and recipe details.
+The guests cannot create, edit, delete recipes.

-### Logged in users
+### Logged-in users

-Logged in users can read all information on site and can create, edit, delete their own recipes.
-They cannot edit or delete resipes of another users.
-They cannot add specific categories on the site.
+Users logged in can read all the information on the site and can create, edit, delete their own recipes.
+They cannot edit or delete recipes of other users.
+They cannot add specific categories to the site.

 ### Admin

-Admin can add categories to the site.
-And all functionality as logged in user.
+The administrator can add categories to the site.
+He has the access of the whole functionality of the site, also to delete or edit other`s recipe.

 ### Used technologies

+    -javascript
     -React
     -React router dom
+    -HTML
+    -CSS